Background pattern

 • Check the insertion with an ultrasound or other suitable radiological test.

-• If you suspect that the insertion is incorrect, remove the IUS.
-Do not reinsert the same IUS after removing it.
+• If incorrect insertion is suspected, remove the IUS.
+Do not reinsert the same IUS after removal.

 IMPORTANT!